The best exercise machine to lose weight 2025

 Tablet functionality could be improved

-At 61KG, the bike itself is pretty heavy although it does come with two front-mounted wheels which makes moving it much easier.
-In terms of design quality and looks, the Peloton Bike is first-rate with its matte-black finish looking truly very luxurious.
-The saddle can take a little getting used to, so do prepare yourself for some initial soreness but that will soon subside though your enthusiasm for the experience won’t.
+At 61KG, the bike itself is superbly designed but certainly very heavy, though it does come with two front-mounted wheels which makes moving it much easier.
+In terms of design quality and looks, the Peloton Bike is first-rate with its luxurious and stylish matte-black finish.
+The saddle can take a little getting used to, so you might need to prepare yourself for some initial soreness (and invest in some good bike shorts) but embrace the sweaty burn, and your enthusiasm for the experience won’t be diminished.

-You will need Delta-compatible cleats to clip inside the bike’s pedals which is another expense, but if you’re seriously considering the Peloton experience, that won’t faze you too much.
+To get the best out of a Peloton, you will need Delta-compatible cleats to clip inside the bike’s pedals.
+That does add yet another expense, but if you’re seriously considering the Peloton experience, that won’t faze you too much.
 The overall and ongoing price really is the only potential drawback here in what is otherwise a supremely enjoyable and effective workout experience.

 Make sure to check out our guide to the best exercise bikes for more top models tried and tested by the Live Science team.